superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

   - Millions of bits per second (Mbps)
   - Billions of bits per second (Gbps)
 - Physical media properties, current technologies, and the laws of physics all play a role in determining available bandwidth
-- The table shows the commonly used units of measure for bandwidth.
+- The table shows the commonly used units of measure for bandwidth

 ## 1.3.2 Throughput